phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 379375
+#Total Number of Tweets: 726467
-#Number of Clinton Tweets: 323081
+#Number of Trump Tweets: 379790
-#Number of Rubio Tweets: 117713
+#Number of Clinton Tweets: 323370
-#Number of Sanders Tweets: 99330
+#Number of Rubio Tweets: 117844
-#Number of Carson Tweets: 58595
+#Number of Sanders Tweets: 99462
-#Number of Bush Tweets: 38581
+#Number of Carson Tweets: 58676
-#Total Number of Tweets:
+#Number of Bush Tweets: 38613
 ---